Celerium/Celerium.Auvik/docs/site/internal/Import-AuvikModuleSetting.md

 # Import-AuvikModuleSetting

 ## SYNOPSIS
-Imports the Auvik BaseURI, API, & JSON configuration information to the current session.
+Imports the Auvik BaseURI, API, & JSON configuration information to the current session

 ## SYNTAX